isomerpages/mlaw-corp/news/speeches/_posts/2016-07-19-Keynote-Address-by-SMS-Indranee-Rajah-at-South-Asian-Diaspora-Convention-2016.md

 <li>  The recommendations put forth by the Committee include

 <ol style="list-style-type: lower-alpha">
-<li> enhancing our legal framework to complete restructurings quickly and cost-effectively and with a high certainty in outcome;<li>
+<li> enhancing our legal framework to complete restructurings quickly and cost-effectively and with a high certainty in outcome;</li>
 <li> increasing availability of rescue financing; and</li>
 <li> strengthening insolvency professionals.</li>
 </ol>